alwaysdata/documentation/src/content/en/docs/technical-specifications/migrations/index.md

 Migration refers to an operation where a technical characteristic of your account is changed.
 For example, a migration to a new version of MySQL.

 The migrations available appear in the [alwaysdata administration](https://admin.alwaysdata.com) **Advanced > Migrations** menu.
-New migrations are added regularly and we bring this information to our users by e-mail.
+New migrations are added regularly and we bring this information to our users by email.

 ![](migrations-menu.png)